 Use the right credit card

-Flying Blue mileage sales are processed by Points.com so that eliminates the scope to earn a travel/flight/airline bonus by using a credit card that offers bonus points for shopping in one of those categories (e.g. the Platinum Card® from American Express).
-With that option closed off, this makes this sale a good opportunity to use a credit card on which you’re working towards a big welcome bonus (like the current offer on the Citi Premier® credit card).
+Flying Blue mileage sales are processed by Points.com so that eliminates the scope to earn a travel/flight/airline bonus by using a credit card that offers bonus points for shopping in one of those categories (e.g. card_name).

-If you’re not working towards a card’s welcome bonus, the Citi® Double Cash credit card which offers 2% cash back on all purchases would be one of the better options to use.
+If you’re not working towards a card’s welcome bonus, the Citi® Double Cash Card which offers 2% cash back on all purchases would be one of the better options to use.

 Do your due diligence and you won’t go far wrong in this sale.